netsec-ethz/scion-apps/_examples/shttp/README.md

 ## Running:

 All examples require a running SCION endhost stack, i.e. a running SCION dispatcher and SCION daemon.
-Please refer to '[Running](../../README.md#Running)' in this repository's main READMNE and the [SCIONLab tutorials](https://docs.scionlab.org) to get started.
+Please refer to '[Running](../../README.md#Running)' in this repository's main README and the [SCIONLab tutorials](https://docs.scionlab.org) to get started.

 ### Generic file server example